'We were like guerrilla filmmakers': U.S. filmmaker on Syria

 By building trust and a close relationship with the two young activists, Kalin was able to capture valuable footage inside Syria and tell the stories that had not reached the mainstream news media.

-"We didn't tell the American embassy; we didn't go with a security detail, we didn't have insurance.
+"We weren't to tell the American embassy; we didn't go with a security detail, we didn't have insurance.
 We were like guerrilla filmmakers with our cameras,” said Kalin.

 “My co-director Oliver Lukacs and I made four trips to Syria, two I went on, two Oliver went on, (we were) at Razan's 'mercy', so to speak - we never went in a legal way.
 We were lucky."